emlid/emlid-docs/docs/reach/common/tutorials/placing-the-base.md

 #### Precise Point Positioning

-With precise point positioning technique you may accurately determine base coordinates anywhere in the world without real-time correction or base station nearby however it may take a considerable time to get coordinates.
+With precise point positioning technique, you may accurately determine base coordinates anywhere in the world without real-time correction or base station nearby however it may take a considerable time to get coordinates.

 General steps: